IoIxD/swissdex/README.md

 # swissdex

-rewrite of samhza's [cheesedex](https://github.com/samhza/cheesedex) with a focus on speed
+rewrite of samhza's [cheesedex](https://github.com/samhza/cheesedex) with a focus on speed and adding private files